REMELH01/MakingAHit/README.md

 it how danceable the song is, the energy of the song, how loud it is?
 Here is to seeing if we will find what makes a hit!

+Please note - the main notebook file for this project is the MakingAHit.ipynb file.

 ## This project utilizes a virtual environment.
 ### Here is how you use it: